Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-Let $\sigma$ be a simplex of maximal dimension in $\calc_{s}(S)$.
-We say that two curves $a$ and $b$ in $\sigma$ are {\it adjacent with respect to} $\sigma$ if there exists a component of $S_{\sigma}$ containing $a$ and $b$ as boundary components.
-We define the {\it adjacency graph} $\cal{G}(\sigma)$ for $\sigma$ as the simplicial graph consisting of a vertex for each curve in $\sigma$ and edges corresponding to adjacency with respect to $\sigma$.
-Adjacency graphs for simplices of maximal dimension in $\calc(S)$ are introduced by Irmak \cite{irmak1} in the work on superinjective maps of $\calc(S)$.
+Let $\sigma$ be a simplex of $\calc_s(S)$ of maximal dimension.
+We say that two curves $a$, $b$ in $\sigma$ are {\it adjacent with respect to} $\sigma$ if there exists a component of $S_{\sigma}$ containing $a$ and $b$ as boundary components.
+We define the {\it adjacency graph} $\cal{G}(\sigma)$ for $\sigma$ as the simplicial graph consisting of vertices in $\sigma$ and edges corresponding to adjacency with respect to $\sigma$.
+Adjacency graphs for simplices of $\calc(S)$ of maximal dimension are introduced by Irmak \cite{irmak1} in the work on superinjective maps from $\calc(S)$ into itself.